librato/api-docs/source/includes/_annotations.md

 }
 ```

-### Pagination Parameters

-The response is paginated, so the request supports our generic [Pagination Parameters](#pagination).
-Specific to annotation streams, the default value of the `orderby` pagination parameter is `name`, and the permissible values of the `orderby` pagination parameter are: `name`.

-### Return a list of annotations associated with given stream name.
+Return a list of annotations associated with given stream name.

 ### Annotation Search Parameters